Funded by the Euroepean Union NextGenerationEU Program MUR PNRR PNRR Italia Domani

-One Health Basic and Translational Research Actions addressing Unmet Needs on Emerging Infectious Diseases
+One Health Basic and Translational Actions Addressing Unmet Needs on Emerging Infectious Diseases (INF-ACT)

 INF-ACT Foundation